cardano-foundation/CIPs/CIP-????/README.md

 - [x] A library should be build to make it easy from dAPP and wallet side to implement the proposed communication method
 - [x] The library target should be browser to avoid the need of manual polyfills
 - [x] Mobile testing on different devices and operating systems needs to be done with a special focus to the wallet app running in background mode
-- [ ] Potential security issues and attack vectors need to be discussed in detail
+- [x] Potential security issues and attack vectors need to be discussed in detail
+    1. We discussed potential security issues in the [CIP discussion](https://github.com/cardano-foundation/CIPs/pull/395#issuecomment-1669460822) and we implement an identicon solutin, but it is obviously an never ending task
-- [ ] A full reference implementation is needed to test if the entire user flow and at the same time provide this as a how-to for developers
+- [x] A full reference implementation is needed to test if the entire user flow and at the same time provide this as a how-to for developers
+    1. Has been implemented here https://github.com/fabianbormann/cip-0045-demo-implementation

 ### Implementation Plan